The Unknown Blogger

 I therefore write for myself and for posterity.

 Besides, I have tended to abstain from marketing my blog because I’m just not the pushy sort.
-It’s out there if people want to find it but I’m not going to foist it on people.
-The trouble with that attitude is that with so much being out there people do need help to find things.
+It’s out there if people want to find it, but I’m not going to foist it on people.
+The trouble with that attitude is that, with so much out there, people do need help finding things.

-For too long I have waited for Lady Luck, hoping that one day I will just look at my viewing stats and I will see a massive spike.
+For too long, I have waited for Lady Luck, hoping that one day I will just look at my viewing stats and see a massive spike.
 To be discovered at last.

-The reality is that this hasn’t happened and is unlikely to happen.
-If you want it to happen then you have to make it happen.
+The reality is that this hasn’t happened and isn’t likely to.
+If you want it to happen, then you have to make it happen.
 Things rarely come to you; you have to go out and get them.

 Maybe now’s the time for the great relaunching.
-Maybe now’s the time when I should start marketing myself.
+Maybe now’s the time to start marketing myself.
 Maybe now’s the time to come out of the study and introduce the world to me and my blog.